A couple of days ago in my previous post on writing task 2, I promised to post my complete answer to the following IELTS essay task:

 I agree that public budgets for arts should be decreased, and more money ought to be spent on education instead.
 This is true about the money allocated to music, paintings and other forms of art, and governments should invest in the development and improvement of schools, teachers and educational resources.

-Apart from this, art is already immensely supported by the private sector in most parts of the world.
+Art is also already immensely supported by the private sector in most parts of the world.
 Many art galleries invest in new or professional artists, and a large number of wealthy art lovers tend to spend lavishly to buy different forms of art like paintings and sculptures on a regular basis.
 Musicians also earn a lot from the sales of their CDs, as well as the online sales of their music and concert tickets.
 Therefore, most artists are not likely to require government financial support.